kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 ## 1.1 Create the test

-To get started with the automatic asserting in  unit testing, you first write your business code and an *empty test* which only excercise the code under test.
+To get started with the automatic asserting in  unit testing, you first write your business code and an *empty test* which only exercise the code under test.
 No asserts are to be written.
 For example:

 ```C#
 [Test]